dojo/docs/dijit/layout/BorderContainer.rst

   * right
   * left
   * center
-  * leading: used have flexible layout in left-to-right/right-to-left environments.In ltr, it will be equivalent to left, in rtl equivalent to right
+  * leading: used have flexible layout in left-to-right/right-to-left environments.
+    In ltr, it will be equivalent to left, in rtl equivalent to right.
   * trailing: opposite of 'leading': right in ltr, left in rtl

 There can be multiple widgets for each region, in which case their order (i.e.